Editor's choice: OppLoans Installment Loans

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 Payday loans can be expensive, but that doesn’t mean they aren’t a necessity if you’re facing a big financial setback.
 You’ll want to know the laws payday lenders have to follow and how much you can borrow before you settle on a lender.

 Yes, payday loans are permitted in Juneau under Alaska statute 06.50.010 et seq., which requires all lenders to have a license for every physical location and website where loans are advanced.

 You can borrow up to $500, and you’ll have a minimum of 14 days to repay your loan.
 However, longer terms may be available depending on your lender and pay period.
 Lenders may charge both a $5 origination fee and a financing fee of $15 per $100 or 15% of the amount advanced, whichever is less.

 If you’re unable to repay your loan, lenders are required to offer you a payment plan.
 It can last up to six month, and you must pay at least 5% of your outstanding balance when you agree to the payment plan.

-If you don’t live or work near a payday store, you can submit an online application.
+If you don’t live or work near a payday store in Juneau, you can submit an online application.
 To begin, simply click on the Go to Site button next to any of the lenders in the comparison table above.
-You’ll need to submit some basic personal information, including
+You’ll need to submit some basic personal information, including:

 Whether you apply online or in-store, you’ll need to be at least 18 years old, have a regular source of income and be a US citizen or permanent resident.